-As the installation continues in Kensington Mansions, the finished home is beginning to emerge from the scaffolding; revealing exceptional levels of detail, smart technology and exquisite beauty that are designed to create an inviting, exciting and ergonomically satisfying home for the client family.
+As the installation continues in our 100th project, the finished home is beginning to emerge from the scaffolding; revealing exceptional levels of detail, smart technology and exquisite beauty that are designed to create an inviting, exciting and ergonomically satisfying home for the client family.

-The Rigby and Rigby team remains on schedule for completion of the project, which we are showcasing through this visual journal across the 18 months of the build.
+The Rigby & Rigby team remains on schedule for completion of the project, which we are showcasing through this visual journal across the 18 months of the build.

 Newly installed are the striking 4.4 metre Skyframe glass doors separating the living room from the garden and flooding light into the property.
 This exceptional international brand was chosen for its frameless, Scandinavian design and silent, fully-automated sliding door mechanism that is integrated into the lighting circuits and can be operated from any Apple device.
 Thanks to the flush transition between indoors and outdoors, the doors offer an unbounded spatial experience – blending the home’s interior architecture with outdoor landscaping.

 Looking down on the triple height living space, from the upper floors, reveals a Bauder sedum planted roof, which was pre-grown on 20mm of extensive substrate and incorporates a multifunctional water retention and filter layer.
 Designed by the Rigby & Rigby team to support delivery of the planning approval, by making the building aesthetically more pleasing for neighbouring properties as well as making adding thermal insulation to the property for the client, the roof also supports development of ecological communities and provides resources for local wildlife.
 A stunning Skyframe roof light, in the centre of the planting, fills the room below with sunlight.